andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 # Notes

 -   I'm currently using gh-pages branch for publishing.
+- Run quarto publish locally to update the site on the server.
-See Quarto documentation for details.
+- See Quarto documentation for details: https://quarto.org/docs/publishing/github-pages.html

 - I'm using the webexercises R package to embed quizzes. https://psyteachr.github.io/webexercises/index.html